-Banking and financial services can leverage this data to derive crucial business insights, improve scalability, and improve their decision-making processes.
+The banking and financial services industry can leverage this data to derive crucial business insights, improve scalability, and improve their decision-making processes.

 This data at the disposal of most of these companies is both structured and unstructured.
 While structured data is important, it is equally essential to have the capability to collect, process, and analyze unstructured data.

 Research shows that almost 80% of the data in this industry is unstructured.

 This data is mostly underutilized, and 75% of organizations feel that having the capability to combine structured and unstructured data would provide immense value.
 Internal reporting, internal communication (e.g., email), communication with clients, social media data, etc. constitute the vast bulk of unstructured data.

 Extracting value from unstructured data needs elevated analytics capabilities to drive positive business outcomes.

 Big data analytics has given banking and financial services companies the power to improve their fraud detection capabilities.
 By applying big data analytics, companies can differentiate between normal activity based on a customer’s history and highlight unusual behavior that could indicate fraud.
 This also gives them the ability to respond to fraud faster as fraud insights allow them to take action in real-time.
 It also facilitates collaborative and sophisticated case management by performing and managing inquiries into any suspicious activity.

 Big data analytics also assists in identifying potential risks associated with money lending processes in banks.
 Leveraging data insights, banks can analyze market trends and make informed decisions on increasing or lowering interest rates.
 They can also identify customers with poor credit scores and improve their risk management capabilities.

 Getting a 360-degree view of the customer